LebedevSergeyVach/EltexSocialMedia/README.md

 The project uses several types of architecture patterns and paradigms: **Builder**, **Observable**, **Observer**, **Adapter**, **Dependency Injection**, **Single Activity Architecture**, **Modular Architecture** and **Reactive Programming**.

+Basic settings for the application's appearance are implemented, such as: language selection (Russian, English, system) and theme selection (dark, light, system).

 <details open="open">
     <summary><h2>🚀 The stack of technologies used</h2></summary>
     <div align="left">